influxdata/telegraf/docs/TOML.md

 users.

-Users should be aware that when Telegraf reads a user's config, if multiple files or directories are read in, all files are combined into a single string during the launch process.
+Users should be aware that when Telegraf reads a user's config, if multiple files or directories are read in, each file at a time and all settings are combined as if it were one big file.

 ## Single Table vs Array of Tables